sjeung/multimodal_XDF-to-BID/README.md

 This repository contains example scripts to demonstrate inspection and reformatting of multimodal data contained in XDF files.
+Example specifically shows how to do it for EEG & Motion data.

 # Prerequisite
 1. Matlab version 2020 or higher